 Maggid Books, the division of contemporary Jewish thought of Koren Publishers Jerusalem, is proud to announce the completion of Covenant & Conversation: A Weekly Reading of the Jewish Bible by Rabbi Lord Jonathan Sacks.

-The 5th and final installation of the series is “Deuteronomy: Renewal of the Sinai Covenant”.
+The fifth and final installation of the series is “Deuteronomy: Renewal of the Sinai Covenant”.
 You can order a copy of the book here.

 Here, Rabbi Sacks writes: